hamzabadat/Snooker-Game/README.md

    - No server needed!
    - Just open the file and play

-## 🌐 Deploying to GitHub Pages

-1. Push your code to GitHub
-2. Go to your repository settings
-3. Navigate to "Pages" in the left sidebar
-4. Under "Source", select your main branch
-5. Click Save
-6. Your game will be live at `https://yourusername.github.io/snooker-game/`

 ## 📚 Known Limitations

 This is a learning project with some intentional simplifications: